vincesanders/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach changes the array it's called on while .map returns a new array.

 2. What is the difference between a function and a method?

+    A method is a function within an object.

 3. What is closure?

+    Closure refers to a function's ability to look outside its scope for context.
+    For example, if a variable is referenced in an outer scope, the function can look outside its scope to reference that variable.
+It can't look inward for context, though.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding: This points to the window object when we're in global scope.
+So if you type "console.log(this);" in the console in global scope (not inside any other blocks of code), it will log the entire window object.
+    2. Implicit Binding: When a function is called with a "." the object before the "." is "this".
+For example: If we have "someObject.someFunction(param);", the someObject will be "this" inside the function.
+    3. New Binding: Whenever you use a constructor, the "this" will be referring to the object that is being created by the constructor.
+    4. Explicit Binding: When we use bind, call or apply we explicitly pass in the "this" context.
+That way, the "this" will still be referring to the object passed into the "this" context.
+Those methods take the object with the "this" context as their first argument.

 5. Why do we need super() in an extended class?

+    We use .super in the place of the .call method to pass the this context of the object being created by the child constructor to the parent for initializing attributes.

 ## Project Set up